 Prerequisite: MSW 511.
 Application of theory and practice with diverse populations utilizing a multicultural framework and case materials to analyze treatment issues and empowerment strategies in community mental health.
 Emphasis on individual, family and group strategies.

-MSW 516: Aging: Multigenerational Perspectives: Advanced Social Work Practice:
+MSW 516: Aging: A Multigenerational Perspective: Advanced Social Work Practice:

 Prerequisite: MSW 511.
 The changing demography of American families; overview of processes in and structures of families with older adults; introduction to principles of marital and family therapy, and program and policy development for families in the middle and later years of life.